 While breakfast salads are my normal low carb breakfast, there are days where I need something quick, and there are also days where I just don’t want to eat salad!
 Hey, it happens to the best of us.

-I wanted to create a recipe for waffles that cooked up light and fluffy, and were lightly sweet, so no syrup or toppings were really necessary (although I do like them sometime!).
+I wanted to create a recipe for waffles that cooked up light and fluffy, and were lightly sweet, so no syrup or toppings were really necessary.

 Almond flour is my favorite low carb flour to work with (so delicious!), so I started there.
 I found that using almond flour with coconut oil and coconut cream resulted in the best tasting waffles of my life.
-Seriously – never going back to the “regular” ones.
+Seriously – never going back to regular waffles!

 Ingredients in Almond Flour Waffles